ruyisdk/support-matrix/VisionFive2/NixOS/README.md

 Logging into the system via the serial port.

-No passwd.
-On first login, the system will prompt you to change the password.
+No password are set and will automatically login by default.

 ## Expected Results